ZIAYZUGAMING123/My-Launcher-2/README.md

 The easiest way to build PojavLauncher is to use the pre-built JREs provided by our CI.

-1. Clone the repository: `git clone https://github.com/AngelAuraMC/Amethyst-Android.git`
+1. Clone the repository: `git clone --recursive https://github.com/AngelAuraMC/Amethyst-Android.git`
 2. Build the launcher: `./gradlew :app_pojavlauncher:assembleDebug` (Use `gradlew.bat` on Windows)

 The built APK will be located in `app_pojavlauncher/build/outputs/apk/debug/`.